ajlitzin/ovn-bgp-vagrants/spine-leaf-test/INSTALL-README.md

 ./stack.sh
 `

-Using the local.conf from the ovn-bgp-agent repo
+* Validate ovn-bgp-agent operation ovn-bgp-agent for Devstack installs frr for you with an opinated config that relys upon the default openstack network configuration.
+After Devstack install completes you should see that frr is running and be able to interact with it via vtysh.
+However, the configuration doesn't include any upstream bgp peers so validating that ovn-bgp-agent is impacting BGP route advertisement is difficult at this point.

+However, you can validate the changes that ovn-bgp-agent makes to kernel interfaces when it detects events from the Southbound (default) ovn database.
+Frr's BGP config has a policy to redistribute connected networks and a policy restricting route advertisements to host routes (/32, /128).
+This Devstack build creates a dummy inteface named bgp-nic on a vrf named bgp-vrf and that is what frr is using to know which connected routes to distribute.

+Note that in the running config of frr you can see that the BGP definition is tied to bgp-vrf, e.g. `router bgp 64999 vrf bgp-vrf`, but I have not yet figured out how it is getting tied to the vrf.
+That is not present in the [frr.conf](https://opendev.org/openstack/ovn-bgp-agent/src/branch/master/etc/frr/frr.conf) file that is included in the ovn-bgp-agent Devstack.
+It seems important though or else we'd expect the frr instance to advertise any host address tied to any interface on the server, which is not happening with the vrf knob in place.

+Using the default ovn-bgp-agent config the agent will react to events that include virtual machines being attached to public network or ports and floating IPs.
+To prove this you can spin up instances and attach them to those resources and then check that the /32 IP address ends up attached to the bgp-nic kernel interface:

+`ip addr show bgp-nic`

+If you follow the supplemental instructions in the [Luis Tomas blog entry](https://ltomasbo.wordpress.com/2023/12/19/deploying-ovn-bgp-agent-with-devstack/) to enable exposing hosts on tenant self-service networks you can also spin up a private network and attach a virtual machine to it and it's /32 address should also appear in the output of `ip addr show bgp-nic`

+* adding an upstream Leaf switch

+It's much more interesting to prove that BGP route advertising actually works than to assume it works by watching the changes to the bgp-nic interface and trusting that the configuration of the frr on the host would properly advertise to an upstream peer if it had one.
+Let's take advantage of the fact that the repo this is based on was intended to spin up a mini-lab which included a leaf switch upstream to the host.

+Our local vagrant vm for rack-1-host-1 includes two interfaces that are virtually cabled to the virtual leafs in rack1, eth1 and eth2.
+We need to configure the interfaces and make some small changes to the frr conf file to take advantage of them and configure BGP to neighbor with the upstream leaf switches.
+Fortunately we already have an ansible playbook to accomplish this.

+* configure rack-1-host-1 to use rack-1-leaf-1 as a BGP neighbor `
+ansible-playbook -i .vagrant/provisioners/ansible/inventory/vagrant_ansible_inventory configure-cumulus.yaml -l rack-1-host-1 --diff
+`

+* configure rack-1-leaf-1
+From your earlier python virtual env on your host machine, spin up the vagrant vm for rack-1-leaf-1.
+Note that it takes a looong time for it to completely come online so be patient.
+Once you can ssh into rack-1-leaf-1 use ansible to configure it.

+`vagrant up rack-1-leaf-1
+vagrant ssh rack-1-leaf-1
+`

+* use ansible to configure rack-1-leaf-1
+Again, start from your python virtual env on your host machine

+`
+ansible-playbook -i .vagrant/provisioners/ansible/inventory/vagrant_ansible_inventory configure-cumulus.yaml -l rack-1-leaf-1
+`

+* once the configuration completes you should see rack-1-host-1 and rack-1-leaf-1 form a BGP session.
+Check its status and routes exchanged.
+You should see that every host IP bound to the bgp-nic interface of rack-1-host-1 becomes a /32 BGP route advertised from rack-1-host-1 to rack-1-leaf-1

+`sudo vtysh
+show ip route bgp
+`

 ## accessing Horizon
-Let's assume you have started with a virtual machine as your base host and used vagrant to launch more virtual machine(s) to run devstack.
+Let's assume you have started with a virtual machine as your base host and used vagrant to launch more virtual machine(s) to run Devstack.
 Your local client will not have direct access to the vagrant vm that is hosting the Horizon web management portal.
 In this case you will need a chain of ssh tunnels in order to load Horizon from your local machine.

 local client -> base server -> vagrant vm hosting Horizon